 "Your life is about to begin, Cheyenne Rowe.
 You hold a power that you never thought you had before.
 You shall come to the Temple of Hajime and train to use your gift."

 Temple of Hajime?
 Power?
 I thought.
 What the hell is going on here?!

 It's okay, Chy.
-This is but a dream.
-Sometimes, dreams can do a lot of crazy things to mess with your mind, whether you want them to or not.
-Remember, this is only a dream.
+This is just a dream.
+Sometimes, dreams can do a lot of crazy things to mess with you, whether you want them to or not.
 It can't hurt you.

 "Are you okay?"
 I asked.